kckhchen/minimalistic-bitwarden-backup/README.md

 Unfortunately currently there's no way around this limitation as the `bw export` does not support reading passwords from an environment variable, but on a personal computer this tool is generally safe to run.

-Alternatively, if you do not plan to import your password to other Bitwarden accounts or password managers, simply look for the line with the command `bw export` in `bw_backup.sh` and delete the `--password` flag and the argument:
+Alternatively, if you do not plan to import your password to other Bitwarden accounts or password managers, simply look for the line with the command `bw export` in `bw-backup.sh` and delete the `--password` flag and the argument:

 ```bash
 bw export --format encrypted_json --output "$BACKUP_FILE"
 ```